 - Once you’ve filled in all the Tuesdays on your list, check it over to make sure you haven’t duplicated anything.

 Like other forms of writing, blogging is a learned skill.
-And just like other skill, it will take some time to master.
+And just like other skills, it will take some time to master.
 The more you write, the faster you’ll grow as a writer.

-Creating A Great Blog Post
+Creating A Great Blog Post for Facebook

 What makes a great blog post?
 It’s really not as hard as you might imagine: